hotosm/fmtm/INSTALL.md

 ### 2. Create an `.env` File

 Environmental variables are used throughout this project.
-To get started, create `.env` file in the top level dir, Sample is `.env.example`
+To get started, create `.env` file in the top level dir, a sample is located at `.env.example`

     cp .env.example .env